sktylr/routeit/examples/errors/mapping/README.md

 This server exposes three endpoints and demonstrates how custom error mapping can be performed and how application errors can be converted into HTTP responses.

 `/invalid`.
 This endpoint returns a custom application error type, which is also mapped using the custom error mapper for the server.
-However, the mapped value is invalid - it was not constructed using one of routeit's exposes error constructors, so it falls back to a `500: Internal Server Error`.
+However, the mapped value is invalid - it was not constructed using one of `routeit`'s exposes error constructors, so it falls back to a `500: Internal Server Error`.

 ```bash
 $ curl http://localhost:8080/invalid